AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-workflow.md

 With Forms-centric workflow on OSGi, you can rapidly build and deploy workflows for various tasks on the OSGi stack, without having to install the full-fledged Process Management capability on JEE stack.
 The development and management of workflows uses the familiar AEM Workflow and AEM Inbox capabilities.
 Workflows form the basis of automating real-world business processes that span multiple software systems, networks, departments, and even organizations.

-Once set up, these workflows can be triggered manually to complete a defined process or run programmatically when users submit a form or [correspondence management](cm-overview.md) letter.
-With this enhanced AEM Workflow capabilities, AEM Forms offers two distinct, yet similar, capabilities.
+Once set up, these workflows can be triggered manually to complete a defined process or run programmatically when users submit a form <!-- or [correspondence management](cm-overview.md) letter-->. <!-- With this enhanced AEM Workflow capabilities, AEM Forms offers two distinct, yet similar, capabilities.
 As part of your deployment strategy, you need to decide which one works for you.
 See a [comparison](capabilities-osgi-jee-workflows.md) of the Forms-centric AEM Workflows on OSGi and Process Management on JEE.
-Moreover, for the deployment topology see, [Architecture and deployment topologies for AEM Forms]((aem-forms-architecture-deployment.md).
+Moreover, for the deployment topology see, [Architecture and deployment topologies for AEM Forms]((aem-forms-architecture-deployment.md). -->

-Forms-centric workflow on OSGi extends [AEM Inbox](/help/sites-authoring/inbox.md) and provides extra components (steps) for AEM Workflow editor to add support for AEM Forms-centric workflows.
-The extended AEM Inbox has functionalities similar to [AEM Forms Workspace](introduction-html-workspace.md).
-Along with managing human-centric workflows (Approval, Review, and so on), you can use AEM workflows to automate [document services](/help/sites-developing/workflows-step-ref.md)-related operations (for example, Generate PDF) and electronically signing (Adobe Sign) documents.
+Forms-centric workflow on OSGi extends [AEM Inbox](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/getting-started/inbox.html#authoring) and provides extra components (steps) for AEM Workflow editor to add support for AEM Forms-centric workflows. <!-- The extended AEM Inbox has functionalities similar to [AEM Forms Workspace](introduction-html-workspace.md).
+Along with managing human-centric workflows (Approval, Review, and so on), you can use AEM workflows to automate [document services](/help/sites-developing/workflows-step-ref.md)-related operations (for example, Generate PDF) and electronically signing (Adobe Sign) documents. -->

 All AEM Forms workflow steps support the use of variables.
 Variables enable workflow steps to hold and pass metadata across steps at runtime.
 You can create different types of variables for storing different types of data.
 You can also create variable collections (array) for storing multiple instances of related, same-typed data.
 Typically, you use a variable or a collection of variables when you need to make a decision based on the value that it holds or to store information that you need later in a process.
 For more information on using variables in these Forms-centric workflow components (steps), see [Forms-centric workflow on OSGi - Step Reference](aem-forms-workflow-step-reference.md).
 For information on creating and managing variables, see [Variables in AEM workflows](variable-in-aem-workflows.md).